Ruttu-28/Firstprogram-demo/README.md

 # Firstprogram-demo
-This is my first gift repository
+This is my first git repository